I offer professional advice and knowledge about all things hair dye. Discover the terminology, chemistry, and processes behind dyeing hair.

 Is your hair difficult to manage?
 Do you wake up with a lion's mane?
-A lion probably wasn't your stylistic muse, and it's probably safe to say it's not the look you're aiming for.
-If you have hair that is frizzy and untamed, smoothing serums might the answer to your hair problems.
+A lion probably wasn't your stylistic muse, and it's likely safe to say it's not the look you're aiming for.
+If you have hair that is frizzy and untamed, a smoothing serum might be the answer to your hair problems.

 Smoothing Serum Benefits

-In combination with these silicone compounds, hair serums generally contain other conventional conditioning and nourishing ingredients that improve the look of hair and strengthen it over time.
+Whilst silicone compounds are the major active ingredient to a hair serum, they generally also contain a few other conventional conditioning and nourishing ingredients that improve the look of hair and strengthen it over time.
 This gives serums a plethora of benefits, and almost anyone can benefit from using one.

 - Tame frizz.